Integrated Computational Engineering of High-performance Materials

 ||20506 10402 10304|

-The project deals with computational modeling of lattice defects (point defects and extended defects including surfaces, interfaces, and dislocations) in multicomponent metallic alloys based on 3d transition metals (Fe, Co, Ni, and Cu), e.g., steels, superalloys, and metal-ceramic composite materials based on hard MeC carbides with cubic or hexagonal crystal structures.
-Defects and minor alloying additions/impurities may have strong impact on the mechanical properties and performance of these alloys.
-Understanding the atomic mechanisms of such influence, using finite-temperature simulations at the atomic scale, is the primary scientific goal of the present project.
+The project deals with computational modeling of lattice defects (point defects and extended defects including surfaces, interfaces, and dislocations) in multicomponent metallic alloys based on 3d transition metals (Fe, Co, Ni, and Cu), e.g., steels, superalloys, and metal-ceramic composite materials based on hard MeC carbides with cubic and hexagonal crystal structures.
+Defects and minor alloying elements have strong impact on the mechanical properties and performance of these alloys.
+Understanding the atomistic mechanisms of such influence is the main scientific goal of this project.

-This goal will be acheived by conducting atomistic simulations (molecular statics and dynamics) for the system of interest.
-In these simulations, all the thermally activated degrees of freedom (electronic, magnetic, vibrational, and configurational) will be taken into account to compute the Helmholtz free energy as a function of temperature and atomic volume, and to derive the thermal properties of the considered systems from the free energy.
-The project is planned to proceed along the following two main research directions:
+This goal will be achieved by conducting atomistic simulations (classical and ab-initio molecular dynamics) for the system of interest.
+A coarse-grained treatment of vibrational free energy using ab-initio parameterized Debye model will be employed.
+In these simulations, all relevant degrees of freedom (electronic, magnetic, vibrational, and configurational) will be taken into account to compute the Helmholtz free energy and to derive the thermal properties of the considered systems from the free energy.

 Direction 1: High-performance alloy optimization using free energy modeling